explodinglabs/iko/COMMANDS.md

 `<table>` and `<function>` can be schema-qualified.

+Note: Don't schema-qualify the `<trigger>`.
+From the Postgres docs:

+> The name cannot be schema-qualified — the trigger inherits the schema of its
+> table.

 #### 🧪 Example Usage

 To create a trigger named `customer_updated` that fires before updating a row